SOBotics/SOCVFinder/quickGuide.md

 **Example**

-- `add users 5292302 Petter Friberg 2`  - Add user 5292302 with hammer privledge
+- `add users 5292302 Petter Friberg 2`  - Add user 5292302 with hammer privilege

 ###Index tags

 The Queen to cherry pick uses api calls (around 10/20) to scan questions, in high traffic tags this means that only last 2 days of questions are covered.
-Indexing a tag force the the queen to scan all question last 20 days (hence after this most close vote have age away) and saves to database all question that have atleast 3 close votes.
+Indexing a tag force the the queen to scan all question last 20 days (hence after this most close vote have age away) and saves to database all question that have at least 3 close votes.
 After scanning the questions she will also output statistics (not including delete questions) on closed questions and distribution of close vote count.

 Note: Normally there is no need to index a tag more then 1/2 times a day